Back to Freepik Calendar

 The largest protest in history

 The very first Earth Day took place in 1970, but let’s learn about its origins.
 In 1969, John McConnel, an activist, proposed the establishment of an “Earth Day” at a UNESCO Conference.
-That petition was heard.
-Gaylord Nelson, a US senator, hired Denis Hayes, an activist, to create Earth Day just one year later, in 1970.
-This way, the very first Earth Day was celebrated on April 22nd.
+That petition was heard, and US Senator Gaylord Nelson hired activist Denis Hayes to create Earth Day just one year later, in 1970.
+The very first Earth Day was celebrated on April 22, 1970.
 The initiative was a huge success, as it turned into a mass protest!
 More than 20 million people attended.
 Isn’t it amazing?
 The first Earth Day only took place in the United States, but it changed over the years.

 1990